ferops-tech/devops-demo-projects/docs/deployment_guide.md

 ### c.
 Pull from Remote Repository

-This app image is publicly available on Docker Hub and can be run directly:
+This app image is publicly available on Docker Hub and can also be run without local build:
 ```shell
 docker run -ti -p 8080:5000 feropstech/flask-app:latest
 ```

-- The container will pull the image and start, just like the local build.
+- The container will pull the image and start, just like the local build, and is reachable via the same above link.
+- Stop the container with <kbd>Ctrl</kbd>+<kbd>C</kbd> when done.

 ---